JackMilman/CS430_Mirror/README.md

 lab9_rust_mains: A lab exploring Rust in basic I/O and programming.

-lab10_data_jam: A lab exploring data parsing and "borrowing" within Rust.
+lab10_data_jam: A lab exploring data parsing and "borrowing" in Rust's understanding.